Hawaiian Monarch

 No analysis available

-I searched for salt water, saltwater, salt pool, and saline pool references.
-The remarks explicitly state that the building has a salt water swimming pool, which is direct evidence.
-No ambiguity here.
+I searched for salt water, saltwater, salt pool, and saline pool wording.
+A listing directly identifies the pool as a salt water swimming pool, which is strong confirmation.

 Very little evidence that any units have in-unit washer/dryer: only 1 of 20 MLS listings lists WASHER/DRYER in inclusions and none of the public remarks (across ~40 remark blocks) mention 'in-unit washer/dryer' or 'in-unit laundry'.
 Remarks consistently describe shared/coin laundry instead, suggesting the single MLS inclusion is an outlier or agent error.